gliu2k/SAP-Datasphere/Admin/Admin.md

 - **Space** a very important concept in SAP DataSphere.
 It is similar to the **workspace** in Azure Fabric/PowerBI.
 We can see the objects created in the current space and find the objects shared with you but created in the different spaces.

 > [!NOTE]
+> Datasphere is a Data Mesh, using different **Spaces** for the data of different business branches.
+>
-> SAP recommends creating multiple spaces for dedicated functions.
+> Even for IT, SAP recommends creating multiple spaces for dedicated functions.
 We may need to create a dedicated space for administration.
-It it better to create a dedicated space to manage the virtual tables.
+And it is recommended to create a dedicated space to manage the virtual tables.
+>
+> Users can share the data(objects) to other **Spaces**.

 ## 3. SQL EndPoint (SQL Console or Database Explorer)